 - Big EaterRosemary: I'll have a double pizza burger, chili fries, and a vanilla milkshake.Hal: Nicely done!
 I'll have the exact same thing.

 - Bitter Sweet Ending: Rosemary, still hurt from Hal's recent behavior and actions, plans on going away on a Peace Corps mission even after Hal pleads for her not to go.
 So he decides to go with her instead.

 - Brawn Hilda: After Hal loses his Inner Beauty Vision, the rotund housemaid whom he initially mistakes for Rosemary is named Helga.

-- Broken Aesop: This film with an intended Aesop about how people should not be so shallow and judge people on the kind of person they are, not by how they look on the outside, has so many holes in this Aesop that it's something of a textbook case for reviewers.
+- Broken Aesop: A film with an intended Aesop about how people should not be so shallow and judge people on the kind of person they are, not by how they look on the outside, but this loses some steam considering how many fat jokes it has at Rosemary's expense.

 - Compliment Backfire: When Hal meets Rosemary's mother he says, "I can see where Rosemary gets her figure."
 He intends it as a compliment because he sees both of them as slim women, not realising they're both quite overweight.